 If your client has simple requirements, you’re off to a good start.
 And by simple, we mean simple call flows and a basic IVR or auto-attendant (which are the same thing).
-Check out the diagram in the resource section that explains in more depth.

 If you’re looking at a unified solution for your client, Teams Phone has you covered, and if the time of day rules on your auto attendant are limited to one or two variations, your client will be okay.

 Complex call flows & provisioning

 Complex call flows and queues are going to be a nightmare for you.
 If required, you should be looking elsewhere or at a third party integration

 Teams can be configured to provide for most requirements, but the more complex the configuration, the more difficult management of the environment becomes.
 Documentation is a must.